 Foreign exchange gain or loss reflects the transactional impact from the foreign exchange fluctuations of the US\$ relative to the CAD\$, as the Company's functional currency is the CAD\$ whereas its reporting or presentation currency is the US\$.
-The first quarter of 2016 foreign exchange was affected by the translation effects of the Mexican pesos during which time the Company had the El Compas project in Mexico prior to its sale to Endeavour in May 2016.
-Upon the acquisition of AIM in March 2017, foreign exchange was affected by the translation effects of the US\$.
+Upon the acquisition of AIM in March 2017, foreign exchange was affected by the translation effects of the US\$ for the Company's wholly owned US subsidiaries.